ManishaBapodra/Logistics-Fulfillment-Performance-Analysis/README.md

 Import each view as a **separate data source**.

 ### 4. Build the Dashboard
-Follow the layout described in `project_overview.md`.
+Follow the layout described in `project_overview.md` **project_overview.md has not been uploaded yet.
+I’m working on a few UI improvements and will upload it shortly.**

 ---